suchoX/PlaygroundAndroid/Readme.md

 ## Features as of now

 - Well defined Clean architecture with MVVM via Jetpack Components
+- Hilt for Dependency injection
-- API calls wrapped with Kotlin Flows to continually update the Recycler View
+- API calls wrapped with Kotlin Flows to continually fetch and update the Recycler View
 - Syncing MotionLayout animation with Recyclerview's Item Animation
 - Foreground task with Progress notification using WorkManager
--
+- Room with Coroutines to store and fetch Data

+## Libraries Used

 ### Architecture
 - Clean Architecture